The backbone of the Trans-European Transport Network

 EU Regulation 1315/2013, which defined the trans-European transport network TEN-T, provides for the creation of a network based on two levels for the development of the international network:

-The Core Network is the strategic part of the Comprehensive Network and consists of:
+The Core Network is the strategic part of the Comprehensive Network.

 The Core Network is entrusted with the task of connecting the 27 EU countries, which is essential for achieving the objective of the single market.
 The Core Network nodes have been defined using a transparent, public method which takes into account objective territorial, demographic and transport criteria.